Grecosmico/l-picola-nongaussian-pdf/README.md

 The external random field option enables the generation of initial conditions from arbitrary probability distribution functions (PDFs).

-**Note:** the external random field implementation is currently supported for the Gaussian branch.
+**Note:** when `RAND_SOURCE=EXTERNAL` is used, the statistical properties of the initial conditions are fully determined by the input random field, independently of the selected `IC_TYPE`.

 ---